 If there’s a place or a future you would want to spare your children, then the time depicted in Hunger Games would be the one.
 Lionsgate’s latest science fiction movie broke a record coming in fifth for a non-sequel movie during opening night, raking in $68.3 million.
-That’s not all, it grossed $155 million opening weekend making it third best opening ever.
-Hey, it’s a clear challenge to the Twilight series.
+That’s not all, it grossed $155 million opening weekend making it third best opening before 2012.
+Hey, it’s a very clear challenge to the Twilight series and Maze Runner.

 The Hunger Games offers a bevy of sound effects and interesting ambient noises worth “ringtoning” for your smartphones whether you’re an iPhone or Android user.
 We’ll certainly try to hunt them down for you, so always check back with us.
 In the meantime, I think you’ll be appreciative of the two free The Hunger Games ringtone we’ll be offering you.